Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

 Encouraging students and staff to send images of their hand-cycling, cycling, wheelchair pushing, swimming, walking, jogging, running, rowing or paddling (canoeing, kayaking or paddle-boarding) activity and miles completed on Instagram or Twitter to raise awareness

-Each university and college can decide on a how many teams take part, however if all 450 HE and FE institutions encouraged 2,022 students and staff to take part next year, raised a minimum of £2,022 each throughout the UK, together we would raise almost £1millon for young adult mental health.
+Each university, college, specialist college and Students' Union can decide on a how many teams take part, however if all 450 HE and FE institutions encouraged 2,022 students and staff to take part, raised a minimum of £2,022 each throughout the UK, together we would raise almost £1million for local, regional and national charities, alongside BRIT.

 REACHING YOUR DISTANCE TARGET